 Galvanized steel + powder paint

 Steel – class 11 – is suitable for machining, welding, bending, and cutting.
-It also has the features suitable for outdoor use.
+It also has features suitable for outdoor use.
 We always adjust steel by applying a layer of zinc to its surface.
-The zinc layer is used as a protection against corrosion.
+The zinc layer is used as protection against corrosion.
 Zinc protects the surface not only mechanically but also chemically.
 We use two methods of galvanizing.
 The first method is called hot dip galvanizing.
 It is a special dipping technique.
 Zinc forms a durable coating with long durability.
-Galvanizing is an electrolytic process when the zinc coating (anode) is electrochemically released and used on the steel parts (cathode).
-This creates not only an anticorrosive layer but also a visible layer with thickness from 8 to 15 µm.
+Galvanizing is an electrolytic process when the zinc coating (anode) that is electrochemically released and used on the steel parts (cathode).
+This creates not only an anticorrosive layer but also a visible layer with thicknesses from 8 to 15 µm.

 Aluminum alloy casts are cast into foundry moulds by machine or manual casting.
 The advantage of this technology is obtaining a form – complex and precise casting.
 The obtained castings are further processed and blasted.